ocaml-multicore/reagents/README.md

 * Reference - a low-level object akin to an `'a Atomic.t`, which can be modified using compare-and-set operation.
 In contrast with standard library's atomic, if the expected value does not match it is going to suspend until operation can succeed (in the default case).

-* Channel - a two-way channel for sharing by communicating.
+* Channel - a two-way channel for sharing memory by communicating.

 The library also provides a number of higher level data structures and synchronisation primitives.
 See [intf](lib/reagents_intf.ml).